Salado: The Drinking Water Crisis in Uruguay | Translation

 [Silvia]: Families had to change their routines, adapt.

 [Alejandro]: And now, my mother is buying jugs.
 She buys jugs and uses them to drink water, for meals, to make stews, for everything.
 For mate too.
 For mate, what she does is heat the water twice.
-To eliminate, as she says, all the bacteria theyit might have, or eliminate as much as possible, so that the water remains kind of clean.
+To eliminate, as she says, all the bacteria it might have, or eliminate as much as possible, so that the water remains kind of clean.

 [Silvia]: But the problem goes far beyond the bad taste.
 Drinking this water can be dangerous for pregnant people or those with hypertension or kidney problems.
-This is Natalie, 13 years old:.
+This is Natalie, 13 years old:

 [Natalie]: At my grandmother’s house, it’s more complicated because my grandmother has a lot of illnesses and high blood pressure and stuff.
 And when she doesn’t have money, she boils the water and puts herbs in it.

-[Silvia]: In other words, different herbs…She means medicinal herbs.
+[Silvia]: She means medicinal herbs.

 [Natalie]: Then, she freezes the water and stuff.